hari2809/movie-theater/README.md

   * Any movies showing on 7th, you'll get 1$ discount
   * The discount amount applied only one if met multiple rules; biggest amount one
 * We want to print the movie schedule with simple text & json format

+##
+*Added new discount rules and test cases
+*Separated package structure with model and util and separated business logic from model *Added log4j implementation for logs
+*Added jackson package to print json

+## Suggestions
+*If we create this application as springboot we can use the dependency injection *Instead throwing exception we can set error response when movie not found *We can add Mockitos for code coverage unit test cases *We can implement validations